-Dunedin, New Zealand has been experiencing severe flooding.
+Dunedin, New Zealand was experiencing severe flooding in 2017.
 On July 22, event riders Stephanie Jasperse, 17, and Anya Johnston, 18 risked their own safety to rescue a group of eight horses stranded in a water-logged field.
 The flooding was up to their stomachs and the horses were struggling to reach higher ground.
 Stephanie’s mother, Kyla Jasperse, caught the girls’ brave actions on video.

 “The flooding was much more severe than was forecast,” Jasperse told Horse & Hound.
 “There were eight horses and only three of them were halter trained.”

 The group of youngstock, hunter and dressage horses all belong to the same owner, and thanks to the girls, they all escaped injury.
 Stephanie and Anya each took hold of a single horse and led them through the chilly floodwaters with the rest of the herd following behind.
 In total, the teens guided the horses nearly 550 yards to safety.